Health & Social Care

 All of our learners will be given support with their English and Maths skills where relevant to their main programme.
 Those students who have not yet achieved a ‘C’ grade at GCSE in these subjects will continue to work towards these important qualifications at a level suited to them.

-- Creative and leisure activities
+- Creative and therapeutic activities

 This course will be part of a wider study programme, which may also include english & maths, work placement and additional studies.